Saturday, September 29, 11 am to 2 pm

 All you have to do is post a food story text, picture, or video on Facebook*, Twitter and/or Instagram with the hashtag #OurFoodHasAStory.

 You’ll be entered to win a $250 Sobeys gift card.
-Contest starts October 1, 2018; watch for full contest details to follow.
+Contest starts October 1, 2018; full contest details are available here.

 * If using Facebook, please ensure the Privacy Setting for that post is set to Public so that others can see it and share it.